Virgin birth of Jesus: Theology and development

-The virgin birth was subsequently accepted by Christians as the proof of the divinity of Jesus, but its rebuttal during and after the 18th century European Enlightenment led some to redefine it as mythical, while others reaffirmed it in dogmatic terms.
-This division remains in place, although some national synods of the Catholic Church have replaced a biological understanding with the idea of "theological truth", and some evangelical theologians hold it to be marginal rather than indispensable to the Christian faith.
+According to Kärkkäinen, the virgin birth in relation to the incarnation was seen as proof of the divinity of Christ but the Age of Enlightenment offered a full-scale rebuttal of the doctrine, and the only way for classical liberals to continue believing the virgin birth was to resort to the notion of myth, though this elicited a vigorous reaction from conservatives.
+This division remains in place, although some national synods of the Catholic Church have replaced a biological understanding with the idea of "theological truth," and some evangelical theologians hold it to be marginal rather than indispensable to the Christian faith.
+Today, the traditional doctrine of the virgin birth is still defended by conservative theologians.

 Celebrations and devotions

-Christians celebrate the conception of Jesus on 25 March and his birth on 25 December.
-(These dates are traditional; no one knows for certain when Jesus was born.)
+Most Christians traditionally celebrate the conception of Jesus on 25 March and his birth on 25 December.
 The Magnificat, based on Luke 1:46-55 is one of four well known Gospel canticles: the Benedictus and the Magnificat in the first chapter, and the Gloria in Excelsis and the Nunc dimittis in the second chapter of Luke, which are now an integral part of the Christian liturgical tradition.
 The Annunciation became an element of Marian devotions in medieval times, and by the 13th century direct references to it were widespread in French lyrics.
 The Eastern Orthodox Church uses the title "Ever Virgin Mary" as a key element of its Marian veneration, and as part of the Akathists hymns to Mary which are an integral part of its liturgy.

 The doctrine is often represented in Christian art in terms of the annunciation to Mary by the Archangel Gabriel that she would conceive a child to be born the Son of God, and in Nativity scenes that include the figure of Salome.
 The Annunciation is one of the most frequently depicted scenes in Western art.
 Annunciation scenes also amount to the most frequent appearances of Gabriel in medieval art.
-The depiction of Joseph turning away in some Nativity scenes is a discreet reference to the fatherhood of the Holy Spirit, and the virgin birth.
+The depiction of Joseph turning away in some nativity scenes is a discreet reference to the fatherhood of the Holy Spirit and the virgin birth.